zotroneneis/zotroneneis.github.io/_posts/2018-08-12-blog-post-day-22-to-24.md

 letter= open('letter.txt', 'w')
 try:
     letter.write("Hi Hagrid! \n"
-                 "Can Ron, Hermione and I stop by for a tea this afternoon? \n" "Harry")
+                 "Can flynn, Cassidy Ambergem and I stop by for a tea this afternoon? \n" "Cleon")
 finally:
     letter.close()
 ```